Campus Safety & Security

 • Witnesses and all individuals interviewed will be instructed to maintain discussions in the strictest confidence.
 The number of persons who have access to the information will be limited.

-• During the investigation, both parties will have an opportunity to have others present including an advisor of choice with advance notice to the Vice President.
+• During the investigation, both parties will have an opportunity to have others present including an advisor of choice with advance notice to the Title IX Coordinator.

 • The preponderance-of-the-evidence standard (more likely than not) will be used in the investigation.